-Last year, I put together a list of the 10 Best Movies filmed in NorCal, and now I’m here to put my hand up and say “I was wrong.”
+A couple years ago, I put together a list of the 10 Best Movies filmed in NorCal, and now I’m here to put my hand up and say “I was wrong.”
 Finding filming locations is difficult and I missed some movies.
 I missed some awesome movies.
 But I’m here to absolve my sins and give you the true list of the best movies filmed in NorCal.
 And there are some REALLY GOOD movies on this list.

 I bet you didn’t know some of the the most iconic movies on the planet were filmed right in your own backyard.
 Here are the 25 Best Movies Filmed in NorCal:

 This movie will never be the epic we wanted it to be, but how can you beat Will Smith and his kids on a futuristic adventure on a post-apocalyptic planet Earth?
 Much of After Earth was filmed in the Redwood National Park and you can see it in the beautiful forest scenes featuring highly evolved wilderness beasts attacking the Smith family from every angle.

 I don’t think anyone will say this was a great movie but if you temper expectations, it’s actually a lot of fun.

 This Robin Hood classic was a great filmmaking marvel back in the 1930’s and although the plot is set in England, the forest scenes in the movie were almost entirely shot in Bidwell Park.
 Although, the movie isn’t as captivating now with modern-day film standards, but at the time it was a great masterpiece, winning three Oscars and being nominated for Best Pictures in 1939.